varenyam-malhotra/undergrad-python/README.md

 ## MonteCarlo Methods Pi Approximation
 Used elements of MonteCarlo methods to approximate Pi.

+## Library
+Created a program to simulate a library and some of its many functions.
+There is a Book class that enables users to check in and check out books based on isbn numbers, titles, and authors.
+Furthermore there is also a Member class to create lists of checked out books and also add or remove books by checking out or returning books based on member IDs and names.

 ## Gaussian Probability
 Uses the Gaussian probability function and its involved mathematical operations.